 - Promote the health and safety of work and workplace communities.

-- Promote and provide continuous leaning opportunities for occupational and environmental health nurses and professionals offered through the AAOHN Academy.
+- Promote and provide continuous learning opportunities for occupational and environmental health nurses and professionals offered through the AAOHN Academy.

 - Advance the profession by encouraging and facilitating research.